Note from Jane: The following post is an old favorite; I’ve updated it to be more specific and useful.

 At work, Elizabeth confronts Peter about his remarks at the staff meeting.

-Start off strong; it will probably be similar to the hook that’s in your query letter.
 Identify your protagonist, the protagonist’s conflict, and the setting by the end of the first paragraph.
-Decide which major plot turns/conflicts must be conveyed for everything to make sense, and which characters must be mentioned.
+Then you’ll have to decide which major plot turns/conflicts must be conveyed for everything to make sense, and which characters must be mentioned.
 (You should not mention all of them.)
 Think about your genre’s “formula,” if there is one, and be sure to include all major turning points associated with that formula.
 The ending paragraph must show how major conflicts are resolved—yes, you have to reveal the ending!
 No exceptions.